martgil/webext-docs/compose.rst

    .. api-member::
       :name: [``overrideDefaultFcc``]
       :type: (boolean, optional)
-      :annotation: -- [Added in TB 102]

       Indicates whether the default fcc setting (defined by the used identity) is being overridden for this message.
 Setting :value:`false` will clear the override.
-Setting :value:`true` will throw an *ExtensionError*, if ``overrideDefaultFccFolder`` is not set as well.
+Setting :value:`true` will throw an *ExtensionError*, if :value:`overrideDefaultFccFolder` is not set as well.

    .. api-member::
       :name: [``overrideDefaultFccFolder``]
       :type: (:ref:`folders.MailFolderId` or :ref:`folders.MailFolder` or `string`, optional)
-      :annotation: -- [Added in TB 102]

        This value overrides the default fcc setting (defined by the used identity) for this message only.
 Either a :ref:`folders.MailFolder` specifying the folder for the copy of the sent message, or an empty string to not save a copy at all.